realpython/python-guide/docs/scenarios/xml.rst

     import xmltodict
     obj = xmltodict.parse('path/to/file.xml')

-and then you can access elements, attributes and values like this:
+and then you can access elements, attributes, and values, like this:

 .. code-block:: python